xpack-dev-tools/openocd-xpack/README-BUILD.md

 ### Update README.md

 If necessary, update the main `README.md` with informations related to the build.
-Information related to the content should be updated in the `README-<version>.md`.
+Information related to the new version should not be included here, but in the version specific file (below).

-### Create README-&lt;version&gt;.md
+### Create `README-<version>.md`

-Create a copy of the previous one and update.
+In the `screipts` folder create a copy of the previous one and update the Git commit and possible other details.

 ### Update CHANGELOG.md

-Check `openocd-xpack.git/CHANGELOG.md` and add the new release.
+Check `CHANGELOG.md` and add the new release.

 ### Build